Auzmania/AnimateCommons/README.md

 [ 1.1.0 ]
 + Several bugfixes in Adaptive Layouts (buffer removed, animated symbols fix)
 + 2 Button Helper (EC.makeStaticButton() and EC.makeAnimatedButton)
-+ readGetParam to get fragment of GET parameter from URL
++ (MOVED TO UBR) readGetParam to get fragment of GET parameter from URL
 + Helper function to detect mobile devices

 [ 1.0.4 ]